Round the World in Retirement

 Chucking it All

-Going homeless like we did is not for everyone, but it is an option to consider when you retire.
-You are probably thinking about selling the family home anyway.
+Going homeless from Day 1 like we did is not for everyone, but it is an option.
+You’re probably thinking about selling the family home anyway.
 Why not sell now and decide where you want to live after your trip?

 Retirement is also an ideal time to get rid of things you no longer need and choose a leaner lifestyle.
 Of course, even we did not sell everything.
 We were fortunate enough to have a relative who gave us a bedroom and some space in the basement to store the personal items we could never part with.
-But we did jettison most of our possessions.
-And we had no regrets.
-When we finally bought another house, we furnished it totally differently from our previous home, and it was exhilarating to start with nothing – like newlyweds all over again.
+But we did jettison most of our possessions, and we had no regrets.
+When we finally bought another house, we furnished it completely differently from our previous home, and it was exhilarating to start with nothing – like newlyweds all over again.

 Selling our house and most of our possessions was not easy.
 In fact, at times, it was downright painful.
 But at one point, the pain was replaced by a sense of euphoria, a true feeling of liberation as we unfettered ourselves from the past.